 Looking to the future Rachel feels that she will continue to develop her understanding of how to develop the relationships she is looking to build with her students.
 She appreciates that the higher education landscape is changing rapidly and she tries to be flexible and to respond to this as best she can.
 Her development is something that she sees as ongoing and never ending and that the use of different technologies will come and go into her practice, some being retained and some being superseded.
 She smiled and said “I mean there was a time when I had never used power point and now I do without thinking”.
-For Rachel progress continues and she is gaining more insight into how she can question and interrogate her own practice as she develops her understanding both of herself but also what she can learn from students and her colleagues.
+For Rachel, progress continues and she is gaining more insight into how she can question and interrogate her own practice as she develops her understanding both of herself but also what she can learn from students and her colleagues.